whitehat-zero/PowEnum/README.md

 # PowEnum

-Executes common PowerSploit Powerview functions and then combines the output into a spreadsheet.
+Executes common PowerSploit Powerview functions and then combines the output into a spreadsheet for easy analysis.

 #### Syntax Examples:
   - Invoke-PowEnum